Skip to main content

 What Determines an Agent's Earnings?
 7 Key Factors

 Why do statistics show such a huge gap between the national average and TOP agents' earnings?
-In real estate the income is not fixed — it's the result of an equation made up of several critical variables.
+In real estate the income is not fixed – it is the result of an equation made up of several critical variables.
 Below we define 7 key factors, that determine whether you earn thousands or millions.

-2. Collaboration model: Do you work in a 50/50 support model, or 90/10 as an independent expert?
+2. Collaboration model: Do you work in a 50/50 model with support, or 90/10 as an independent expert?

 4. Marketing and Personal Brand: Agents who invest in SEO, social media and video marketing generate more inbound leads.